leanprover-community/con-nf/docs/index.md

 Much of the project infrastructure has been adapted from the [sphere eversion project](https://leanprover-community.github.io/sphere-eversion/), the [liquid tensor experiment](https://leanprover-community.github.io/lean-liquid/), and the [unit fractions project](https://github.com/b-mehta/unit-fractions/).

+## Current progress

+The project is not yet finished.
+The following table details live which files are unfinished, and how many 'sorries' (unproven statements) remain in each file.

+{% include sorries.md %}

 ## The source

 The definitions, theorems and proofs in this repository are taken from Randall Holmes [untangled.pdf](https://randall-holmes.github.io/Nfproof/untangled.pdf), claiming to prove the consistency of Quine's New Foundations axiom system.